vmware-tanzu-labs/yaml-overlay-tool/docs/tutorials/katacoda/getting-started/step1.md

 You can see the available Yot usage by running `yot --help`{{execute}}.

-The lab envioronment also has access to a Kubernetes cluster, so we will be available to deploy any of the manifests we manipulate with Yot.
+The lab envioronment also has access to a Kubernetes cluster, so we will be available to deploy any of the manifests we manipulate later on with Yot.